smart-edge-open/specs/openness_epc.md

 The interacting functions in this architecture are the EPC Control Plane and the OpenNESS Controller.

-The EPC Control Plane is a reference implementation of a 3GPP control plane, that exposes an API, the Core Network Configuration API (CNCA), through which network configuration operations can be performed.
+The EPC Control Plane is a reference implementation of a 3GPP control plane, and exposes an API, the Core Network Configuration API (CNCA), through which network configuration operations can be performed.
 Invocations of the API result in setting appropriate configuration rules in the LTE access network.

 The OpenNESS Controller is a reference implementation that maintains a representation of requested UE traffic steering configuration, and issues configuration commands via the new API developed as a part of this integration (the CNCA API).

-The combined user plane functions must still be subject to control by operators's OAM interfaces.
-Because there is no standard interface defined for this reference point currently, it is assumed that the OAM will be capable of being customized to use the APIs exposed by the OpenNESS Controller.
+The combined user plane functions must still be subject to control by the operators's OAM interfaces.
+Because there is no standard interface defined for this reference point currently, it is assumed that the OAM will be customizable to use the APIs exposed by the OpenNESS Controller.

 ![LTE CUPS Configuration](epc-images/openness_epcconfig.png)